Clubs and Activities

 The Aspiring Writers Association is dedicated to the creation of literature, with a focus on fiction and poetry.
 Members will write and get help with improving their work, editing and brainstorming with other members.
 Members will participate in creative exercises and have a chance to share their written works.

 AVIATION CLUB – Mr. Bakulski

 The Aviation Club will provide an opportunity for aviation enthusiasts to meet, discuss, and have fun exploring their interest in flying and the field of aviation.
 Activities will include current events discussions to keep up with aviation related developments in the news, films, model and proto-type building and experiments, flight simulator, guest speakers and possibly field trips.
 It is our goal that the club will serve as a fun, extracurricular extension of the school’s excellent aviation program.

-BEST BUDDIES – Ms. Haley
+BEST BUDDIES – Ms. Rooney

 This club focuses on developing one-on-one friendships between typically developing students and students with intellectual and developmental disabilities.
 Planned group activities may take place in school or an alternative setting (bowling, out to lunch, movies, etc.).
 The club will meet twice a month after school and once a month for group activities.

 CHESS CLUB – Mr. Fleet

 This club involves both casual games with friends and competitors with professional instruction to help in the development of every member’s chess skills.
 The club, while providing a wide variety of new opponents, is a great way to make new friends and have a good time.
 Come check us out some time; we accept players of all skill levels.